Chapter V: High School Residential and Community Policies, Infractions and Procedures

 The curfews below apply to all high school students.
 All High School students are expected to follow the curfew expectations.
 A student may request a curfew extension for academic or art obligations but permission must come from faculty and be approved by Residence Life staff ahead of time.
 Faculty members can provide Residence Life staff with names/dates/times of curfew extension requests.
 Students must remain with their art/academic faculty/staff member during the curfew extension.

 In Building Curfew

-Quiet Hours and Courtesy Hours: During quiet hours (weekdays 10 p.m. to 10 a.m.; weekends 11 p.m. to 11 a.m.), no noise may reach beyond the individual rooms.
+Quiet Hours and Courtesy Hours: During quiet hours (weekdays 10 p.m.-10 a.m.; weekends 11 p.m.-11 a.m.), no noise may reach beyond the individual rooms.
 Also, the high school community has a 24-hour courtesy policy.
 Residents should not create unreasonable, excessively loud, irritating, or disturbing noise in the residence halls at any time.
-Arts practice (for instance, playing of music, vocalizing, dancing, or juggling) is allowed in the residence halls from noon to 8 p.m. every day, but should be kept at levels that will not interfere with study or sleep.
+Arts practice (for instance, playing of music, vocalizing, dancing, or juggling) is allowed in the residence halls from noon-8 p.m. every day, but should be kept at levels that will not interfere with study or sleep.
 Common areas should not be used for music practice, unless a student uses the Gallery piano.

 E. Room Inspections:

 The Residence Life Staff conducts a visual inspection of each room on a consistent basis, students will be notified 24 hours before inspections are conducted.
 Should a student fail inspection, the student will be given 24 hours to correct all unsatisfactory conditions.